loading spinner

 A 2020 study in Sleep Medicine Reviews found that well-rested individuals experience 31% higher levels of happiness and are better able to manage stress.
 Consistent sleep supports your body's natural circadian rhythm, helping to stabilize mood and energy levels.

 Create a consistent 15-minute pre-sleep ritual that signals to your brain it's time to rest.
-This might include gentle stretching, reading, journaling, or meditation - but no screens or stimulating activities.
+This might include gentle stretching, reading, journaling, or meditation, but no screens or stimulating activities.

 Why It Works: When you follow the same wind-down routine each night, your body learns to anticipate sleep and begins releasing melatonin naturally.
 This routine helps transition your nervous system from the day's stress into rest mode.